taddison/personal-site/content/blog/2018/10/mitigating-service_broker_waitfor_manager-latch-waits/index.md

 Querying for wait type mainly served to confirm the dominant waits are for latches (plus a smattering of the rogue `WAITFOR_PER_QUEUE`).
 Examining average latch time shows how this wait type increases along with response time, both median and tail latency.

-A high threadcount against a single queue will bottleneck on this latch - but what impact does that have if we introduce a second queue?
+A high thread count against a single queue will bottleneck on this latch - but what impact does that have if we introduce a second queue?

 ### Load testing - second queue

 A common pattern we saw in the blocking alerts was high-volume queues (many messages, and lots of concurrent threads) appeared to be impacting the performance of low-volume queues.

-To reproduce this behaviour I started 100 threads with a high repetition count against `dbo.TestQueue`, and then load tested with low threadcount against `dbo.TestQueue1` with a second instance of [SQLDriver].
+To reproduce this behaviour I started 100 threads with a high repetition count against `dbo.TestQueue`, and then load tested with low thread count against `dbo.TestQueue1` with a second instance of [SQLDriver].

 For this benchmark we're not able to use the latch stats DMV (as the activity against the first queue will dominate), so we'll look at the response times only.